TheOdinProject/curriculum/LAYOUT_STYLE_GUIDE.md

 Markdown link syntax allows you to set a link title, just as HTML does.
 Use it wisely.

 Titling your links as "link" or "here" tells the reader precisely nothing when quickly scanning your doc and is a waste of space.
+Users of screen readers will also not get any surrounding context when listing or reading out links, which will only list or read out the link's text/accessible name.
 Instead, write the sentence naturally, then go back and wrap the most appropriate phrase with the link:

 ```markdown
 See the [lesson template](./templates/lesson-template.md) for a more easily copyable lesson file.